 John's published work includes the pamphlet The Nutter in the Shrubbery (Pighog 2002, reprinted 2008), a full collection Shedman (Pighog 2008), and Our Storeys – Art and Poetry in Healthcare (Pighog 2014), co-written with visual artist Sue Ridge about their project at North Middlesex University Hospital.
 A new pamphlet Glove Poems was published by Editions Fuscus in 2016.
-In 2018 Jizz – New and Selected Poems will be published by Kingston University Press in the UK and Red Hen Press (as Nest) in North America.
+Jizz – New and Selected Poems was published in 2018 by Kingston University Press in the UK and (as Nest) by Red Hen Press in North America.

 ‘Exceptionally well-crafted poems.’
 Anne Rouse.

 ‘Filled with a spirit of compassion.’
 Sasha Dugdale.